 Mexico Travel Guide

 Is it possible to travel Mexico on a budget?
 Learn how to plan your visit with my Yucatan Mexico travel guide — featuring travel tips, costs, things to do, where to stay, and more.
-The best of the country!
+Discover the best of the country before you go!

 Mexico’s Yucatan Peninsula has something for everyone.
 White sand beaches, ancient Mayan ruins, deep jungle wilderness, excellent cheap food, and fabulous scuba diving make it a great vacation destination.